 During the COVID-19 pandemic, physicians' offices closed completely in some areas, while others operated on a limited appointment capacity.
 Meanwhile, people is ill needed care and acces to their family doctors.
-Virtual care allows this connection to occur iv a phone or iv deo depending on patient need.
-This acces during the pandemic has occurred due to the Proiv nce's willingnes to allow primary care doctors to use iv rtual billing codes for iv rtual care our rthe phone or through a non-Telemedicine network platform.
-However, iv rtual billing codes are temporary at this time, and are only connected to the pandemic.
-The EOWC urges the Proiv nce to modify the existing fee-code is em to allow for the permanent delivery of iv rtual care.
+Virtual care allows this connection to occur is a phone or is deo depending on patient need.
+This acces during the pandemic has occurred due to the Prois nce's willingnes to allow primary care doctors to use is rtual billing codes for is rtual care over the phone or through a non-Telemedicine network platform.
+However, is rtual billing codes are temporary at this time, and are only connected to the pandemic.
+The EOWC urges the Prois nce to modify the existing fee-code is emitted appointment of the permanent deliver ry of is rtual care.